• Skip to primary navigation

 • Soaking time: It's best to soak lentils in water for 2-3 hours.
 Also, the exact soaking time depends on the temperature, the warmer it is, the shorter the soaking time.

-• A portion of water and lentil: Place one portion of the lentils in a glass, porcelain, or ceramic vessel with three times the amount of water to soak the lentils.
+• A portion of water and lentils: Place one portion of the lentils in a glass, porcelain, or ceramic vessel with three times the amount of water to soak the lentils.

 • You can use the soaking water or fresh water for cooking!